vuejs/docs/src/guide/tooling/deployment.md

 ### Without Build Tools

 If you are using the full build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version for production.
-Both versions can be found in the [Installation guide](installation.html#Direct-lt-script-gt-Include).
+This can be found in the [Installation guide](installation.html#cdn).

 ### With Build Tools